A lost dog search unfolds in phases. Here’s how the Retrievers can help at each phase of your search.

 6. Lost Dog Prevention Education

-Increasingly, rescues are saving severely undersocialized dogs–such as those from puppy mills and hoarding situations–who previously may may have been euthanized as unadoptable.
+Increasingly, rescues are saving severely undersocialized dogs, such as those from puppy mills and hoarding situations – dogs who previously may may have been euthanized as unadoptable.
 Unsocialized dogs are particularly at risk of flight and very difficult to catch once on the loose.
-Even well-socialized dogs may panic in new situations, such as being separated from their family and put into a foster home.
+But even well-socialized dogs in new situations may panic and bolt, potentially leading to a tragic outcome.